delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 In a game such as chess the trees are extremely large.
 In chess the number of moves grow exponentially, after 4 moves there are 288 billion different possible positions.
 This is where Alpha-Beta pruning comes in.
 We cut off large chunks of the tree that we believe we no longer need in order to allow the Minimax algorithm to run in efficient time, that is time that will take less than 10 minutes to run (roughly).

-Minimax tries to reduce the maximum damage the opponent can do whilest reaping the maximum possible reward for us assuming the opponent plays optimally.
+Minimax tries to reduce the maximum damage the opponent can do whilst reaping the maximum possible reward for us assuming the opponent plays optimally.

 There is also a second list, a list of every node that has already been visited in the search tree.

-If you want to learn more about adveriseral game play I highly reccomend this lecture from MIT:
+If you want to learn more about adveriseral game play I highly recommend this lecture from MIT:

 https://www.youtube.com/watch?v=STjW3eH0Cik